Resource Allocation via Backscatter-Aware Transmit Antenna Selection for Low-PAPR and Ultra-Reliable WSNs: Simulation and Results

 \subsection{Physical Layer Insights: Frequency-Selective Notching}

-To provide physical intuition into the BC-TAS mechanism, we analyze the Spectral Power Density (SPD) of the transmitted signal as observed at the victim receiver in a frequency-selective TGn Model F environment.
+To provide physical intuition, we analyze the Spectral Power Density (SPD) at the victim receiver in a frequency-selective TGn Model F environment.

-As illustrated in Fig.~\ref{fig:spd_notching}, when the system operates in "Protective Mode" ($\lambda_V = 10$), the algorithm selectively maps subcarriers to antennas that exhibit deep fading at the victim's spatial location.
-This results in a "notching" effect where the interference power is surgically removed from specific subcarriers.
-For $\lambda_V = 10$, the BC-TAS algorithm identifies and exploits natural channel nulls across the subcarrier index to protect the victim.

-Crucially, this observed "notching" validates the spatial-frequency decoupling inherent in our algorithm.
-It proves that the interference nulling is achieved through channel-aware selection diversity rather than expensive digital filtering or active cancellation hardware—computational overheads that a passive backscatter tag cannot support.
-By exploiting the natural multipath environment to "hide" the signal from the victim, the BC-TAS framework justifies its low hardware complexity while maintaining high primary link power on subcarriers where the victim is naturally shielded.
+As illustrated in Fig.~\ref{fig:spd_notching}, operating in "Protective Mode" ($\lambda_V = 10$) forces the algorithm to map subcarriers to antennas exhibiting deep fading at the victim's location.
+This creates a "notching" effect where interference power is surgically removed from specific subcarriers by exploiting natural channel nulls.
+Crucially, this validates the spatial-frequency decoupling inherent in BC-TAS: interference nulling is achieved through channel-aware selection rather than expensive digital filtering or active cancellation hardware.
+By utilizing the multipath environment to "hide" the signal from the victim, BC-TAS maintains low hardware complexity while concentrating transmit power on subcarriers where the victim is naturally shielded.